top of page

 Voltage drop calculations

-Using Non-Adjustable 5V DC PSU (5V, 10A = 50W ) as an example , we can approximately calculate the voltage drop :
+Using a Non-Adjustable 5V DC PSU (5V, 10A = 50W) as an example, we can approximately calculate the voltage drop:

 • Wire Type: Copper